markusahlstrand/cloudworker-proxy/README.md

 It stores a session for each user in KV-storage and adds the access token as bearer to the context.
 The oauth2 handler does not validate the tokens, the validation is handled by the jwt-handler which typically is added after the oauth2-handler.

+The redirect back from the oauth2 flow sets a session cookie and stores the access and refresh tokens in KV-storage.
+By setting the oauth2CallbackType to query the session token will be added to the querystring instead.

 The handler supports the following options:

 - cookieName, the name of the cookie set by the handler.
 Defaults to 'proxy'